 - We launched details of how our supporters could take part in our annual Wake Up To Lyme campaign, which runs every May.
 This is our national flagship awareness campaign, which has steadily been growing year-on-year.
 Our campaign raises awareness on how to prevent tick bites, how to safely remove ticks, and the importance of early treatment for people who become unwell following a bite.
 Following the removal of Covid restrictions, this year we were thrilled to reveal that the campaign would run online and offline for the first time in three years!

-- Our Wake Up To Lyme campaign officially launched on 1st May and it was our most successful campaign yet.
-All members of the LDUK team worked tirelessly to bring it to life!
+- Our Wake Up To Lyme campaign officially launched on 1st May and was our most successful campaign yet.
 It set itself apart from previous years by the immense support we received: from members of the public, pharmacies, politicians, outdoors groups, and members of our Online Community!
 We achieved countless accolades, but here’s a summary of the most pronounced:

 - We dispatched 750 awareness packs to members of the public across the UK.

-- We paid to advertise our social media posts, and reached half a million people with them.
+- We reached half a million people with our social media posts.

-- We paid for our awareness animation to be displayed in 700 pharmacies across the UK.
+- Our awareness animation was displayed in 700 pharmacies across the UK.
 Our video was played half a million times, including at London shopping centres with massive footfalls.

 - We organised for our posters to be distributed to 3,000 GP surgeries.

 - Our awareness ads were displayed 45,000 times on GP websites.

 - We built a relationship with Community Pharmacy Scotland who kindly volunteered to share our information with 2,500 pharmacy contacts.

 - We emailed 9,000 headteachers, asking for schools to join us in the fight against Lyme.
 We also shared our resources for schools with them, including lesson plans and a school trips checklist that they can use as part of health and safety.